Myanmar: Help for displaced children and victims of war

 At some point, Maw Byar Mar oo hopes, they will be able to return to a more peaceful life.
 Even if she knows that it is not so easy: »Most of the people who fled their villages cannot simply return.
 Because the army moved landmines there. "

-Terre des Hommes is currently supporting six projects for children and adolescents within Myanmar and in the refugee camps of the Thai border region.
+Terre des Hommes currently supports six projects for children and young people within Myanmar and in the refugee camps in the Thai border region.

 Focus of our work: